Image: 35mm film photograph of Feely Dyke in Fair Isle, Shetland. Taken by Elly Reynolds-Feeney

-Installation for Tir Cwiar, an exhibition at Elsysium Gallery exploring queer experience run by On Your Face Collective.
-7 Feb - 22 March 2025.
+Installation for Tir Cwiar, an exhibition at Elsysium Gallery exploring queer experience curated by On Your Face Collective.

 Refinishing, 2025.
 TV, film, latex, stuffing, Shetland wool.
 Variable sizes.